Frank Belknap Long: Friendship with Lovecraft

 Long wrote a brief preface to the stillborn edition of Lovecraft's The Shunned House (1928).
-Lovecraft, in turn, ghostwrote for Long the preface to Mrs William B. Symmes' Old World Footprints (W. Paul Cook/The Recluse Press, 1928), a slim poetry collection by Long's aunt.
+Lovecraft, in turn, ghostwrote for Long the preface to Long's aunt Mrs William B. Symmes' Old World Footprints (W. Paul Cook/The Recluse Press, 1928), a slim poetry collection.
+Long also teamed with Lovecraft in a revision service in 1928.

 Long's short novel The Horror from the Hills (Weird Tales, Jan and Feb-March 1931; published in book from 1963) incorporates verbatim a letter by Lovecraft recounting his great 'Roman dream' of Hallow'een 1927.
-Long teamed with Lovecraft in a revision service with Lovecraft in 1928.
 Long's parents frequently took Lovecraft on various motor trips between 1929 and 1930, and Lovecraft visited Long at Christmas between 1932 and 1935 inclusive.
-Lovecraft helped set type for Long's second poetry collection, The Goblin Tower (1935), correcting some of Long's faulty metre in the process.
-Lovecraft's letters to Long after 1931 have all been lost, with the letters up to that date existing primarily in transcriptions prepared by Arkham House.
+Lovecraft helped Robert H. Barloew of the Dragon-Fly Press set type for Long's second poetry collection, The Goblin Tower (1935), correcting some of Long's faulty metre in the process.

-The Long/Lovecraft friendship was fictionalized in Peter Cannon's 1985 novel Pulptime: Being a Singular Adventure of Sherlock Holmes, Lovecraft, and the Kalem Club as if Narrated by Frank Belknap Long, Jr..
-Long was a Guest of Honour at the Lovecraft Centennial Conference in Providence in 1990.

 Long wrote a number of early Cthulhu Mythos stories.
 These included "The Hounds of Tindalos" (the first Mythos story written by anyone other than Lovecraft), The Horror from the Hills (which introduced the elephantine Great Old One Chaugnar Faugn to the Mythos), and "The Space-Eaters" (featuring a fictionalized HPL as its main character).
 A number of other works by Long can be considered as falling within the Cthulhu Mythos; these include "The Brain Eaters" and "The Malignant Invader", as well as such poems as "The Abominable Snowman" and "When Chaugnar Wakes".
 A later Mythos story, "Dark Awakening", appeared in New Tales of the Cthulhu Mythos.
 The story betrays the influence of Long's pseudonymous romantic fiction, and the final paragraph was added by the editor at Long's suggestion.

 The "Hounds of Tindalos" is Long's most famous fictional creation.
 The Hounds were a pack of foul and incomprehensibly alien beasts "emerging from strange angles in dim recesses of non-Euclidean space before the dawn of time" (Long) to pursue travelers down the corridors of time.
 They could only enter our reality via angles, where they would mangle and exsanguinate their victims, leaving behind only a "peculiar bluish pus or ichor" (Long).

+Long's memoir Howard Phillips Lovecraft: Dreamer on the Night Side (Arkham House) was extensively edited by James Turner.

+The Long/Lovecraft friendship was fictionalized in Peter Cannon's 1985 novel Pulptime: Being a Singular Adventure of Sherlock Holmes, Lovecraft, and the Kalem Club as if Narrated by Frank Belknap Long, Jr..

+Long was a Guest of Honor at the Lovecraft Centennial Conference in Providence in 1990.